chrisroos/capybara-envjs-rack-test/README.md

 * Adding an onclick event handler to each of these anchors that uses setTimeout to specify a function that should be called at some point in the future.
 This might seem odd but we were using [jquery animate](http://api.jquery.com/animate/) (which uses setTimeout internally) to fade the content in/out of the page.
 * Using jquery's $.get to request the URL specified in the href and write that into a specific container in the page once it's got the result.  (**NOTE** This demo doesn't currently parse the href - the URL is hardcoded in makeAjaxRequest()).
 * We're explicitly *NOT* returning false from the onclick handler because we want the browser to 'follow' the URL so that we don't break standard browser behaviour.

-## The bit at the end

-Although this works fine in Chrome, it fails with the `timer error` in envjs.
-I'm not currently sure whether this is a problem in envjs (my gut says it is) but at least this should help identify whether it is or not.